AlgebraicJulia/CombinatorialSpaces.jl/docs/src/euler.md

 \frac{\partial \textbf{u}^\flat}{\partial t} + \pounds_u \textbf{u}^\flat - \frac{1}{2} \textbf{d}(\textbf{u}^\flat(\textbf{u})) = - \frac{1}{\rho} \textbf{d} p + \textbf{b}^\flat.
 ```

+See Marsden, Ratiu, and Abraham's "Manifolds, Tensor Analysis, and Applications" for an overview in the exterior calculus.

 Here, we see an exterior derivative, [`d`](@ref), a Lie derivative, [`ℒ`](@ref), and an interior product, [`interior_product`](@ref).

 ## Discretizing